-Math placement decisions are determined by several calculations that weigh each student’s scores on the Math Skills Assessment or the Algebra 1 Mastery Exam along with the HSPT mathematics, quantitative reasoning, and CSQ scores.
-Math faculty members compared this data with historical data from previous years in a focused effort to predict the best placement for each student.
-This intentional placement process prioritizes a student’s success in the freshman year based on demonstrated abilities and skills.
+Math placement decisions are guided by several calculations that consider each student’s scores on the Math Skills Assessment, Algebra 1 Mastery Exam, or Algebra 2 Mastery Exam along with the High School Placement Test (HSPT) mathematics, quantitative reasoning, and Cognitive Skills Quotient (CSQ) scores.
+Math faculty members compare these performances with historical data from previous years in a focused effort to determine the best placement for each student.
+This intentional placement process prioritizes a student’s success in the freshman year based on their current abilities and demonstrated skills.

-Students who took the Math Skills Assessment were placed in either Foundations of Algebra, Algebra 1, or Algebra 1-Accelerated.
+Students who took the Math Skills Assessment are placed in either Algebra 1 with Algebra Prep or Algebra 1.

-Students who took the Algebra 1 Mastery Exam were placed in either Foundations of Algebra, Algebra 1, Algebra 1-Accelerated, Algebra 2, or Algebra 2-Honors.
+Students who took the Algebra 1 Mastery Exam are placed in either Algebra 1 with Algebra Prep, Algebra 1, Algebra 2, or Algebra 2-Honors.

 Please contact Kaley Trump, Math Department Chair, at email@example.com with questions about your child’s math placement.